intershop/iom-blueprint-project/devenv-4-iom/doc/05_development_process.md

 ### Run Single Geb Test or a Group of Geb Tests

 To run a single test, use the feature name or a substring of it.
-E.g:
+For example:

     # Make sure that geb.properties reflects the latest version of configuration
     devenv-cli.sh get geb-props > geb.properties